PZI Teacher Archives

+This is John Tarrant’s dharma talk on the Stone Grave koan; a shorter version of the complete session for this date in 2014.
 So you are thinking about your loved ones, your ancestors and decide to take a trip out to the cemetery.
 You find your family vault and with a key open the stone door and step inside.
 You won’t stay long, you just want to pay your respects.
 But a gust of wind comes up and…

-And so you go out to the cemetery and you find your family vault.
+So you go out to the cemetery and you find your family vault.
 It looks a little bit overgrown; you haven’t been there for a long time.
 But you’ve got a key and you put it in and you pull the big stone door and it opens, just like that.
 It’s great.
 So you walk in just to kind of pay your respects; you haven’t been here for ages.
 And a sudden gust of wind….

-..a practice is different from a plan.
+A practice is different from a plan.
 You know what a plan is; you’ve probably made a few of them.
 A practice has more love in it, because a practice is something you’re doing without being sure of the outcome..

 On the second day of Bare Bones retreat John brings to light the many ways in which we find ourselves in situations where we feel hopelessly trapped.
-Often we are not even aware that we are living in the stone crypt because the door has closed and we can’t remember how to find out way out.
+Often we are not even aware that we are living in the stone crypt; the door closes and we can’t remember we were ever somewhere else.
 Working with a koan might just be the way to open the door.
 January 20, 2014.

 “Late one night, you decide to visit the family graveside, where (as a point of somewhat snobbish pride) your family’s personal tomb resides…” During the 2015 summer Sesshin at Land of Medicine Buddha in Southern California, John Tarrant talks friends, the feverish scheming and planning of the mind, and the predicaments faced in life.